What You Need To Know About Drug Trafficking Charges

 - The amount of drugs that the person possesses exceeds a certain amount.

+The first one is a standard condition among all states.
 The second, however, may have different variations from state to state.

-What Amount of Drugs Is Considered Trafficking?
+What Amount Of Drugs Is Considered Trafficking?

 - 50 kilograms of marijuana